napari/napari.github.io/dev/_sources/gallery/get_current_viewer.rst

 Whilst this example is contrived, it can be useful to get a reference to the viewer when the viewer is out of scope.

+.. tags:: gui

 ..
-GENERATED FROM PYTHON SOURCE LINES 10-21
+GENERATED FROM PYTHON SOURCE LINES 12-23